Sometimes, it’s the smallest ones that bring the most significant help to our health, don’t you agree?

 A SHORT GUIDE FOR BUYING CHIA

-Fine-quality Chia seeds should not be uniformly brown in color.
+Fine-quality Chia seeds should not be uniformly brown.
 The Chia Co.
 Founder, John Foss, explains that brown Chia seeds are immature seeds that haven’t had a chance to mature properly.
 This can result in lesser nutritional value and make the seeds taste bitter.
 Instead, look for seeds that are either speckled black or white!

 You can find Chia at any health or organic food stores and well-stocked grocery stores.
 They’re also widely available online!
 Keenly check the packaging if you want to buy seeds that are certified organic and non-GMO!